 Of course you can arrive by car too, but we found many city centre hotels did not include parking, and parking was expensive unless you were staying further out on the docks.
 If you’re staying elsewhere and just want to visit Liverpool for the day, the Liverpool One shopping centre has parking options, and you can also hire bikes for the day through their city cycle scheme.
 For more information on Liverpool Transport, the Visit Liverpool travel pages provide comprehensive guidance.

 There are no end of options to suit every budget in Liverpool, but here is the thing.
 We found Saturday nights in Liverpool to be expensive.
 As a popular hen and stag party location, and one of the top weekend break destinations in the North West, accommodation was definitely at the top end of our usual spend in the UK.
 So, we switched things up a bit and decided to stay on a Sunday night instead.
-This meant we had a bigger selection of some of the best hotels in Liverpool at a third of the price.
+This meant we had a bigger selection of some of the best hotels during our alternative weekend in Liverpool at a third of the price.

 We decided to stay at The Aloft after hearing lots of good things about the hotel (notably from my blogger friend Sophie Cliff) which placed us right in the heart of the city centre and within 10 minutes walk from the docks and all the major attractions.
 We didn’t have to walk far for all the bars and restaurants on Castle Street, we were round the corner from the Cavern Club and the staff were amongst the most helpful and friendly we have come across in the UK.
 We also made use of its brilliant cocktail bar (and stopped in for a quick coffee on our way home), and had we been so inclined, I would have been more than happy to book in for dinner at their restaurant too.